5 Steps to Reduce Your Debt: Do-it-Yourself Debt ReductionAdvertiser Disclosure by Kali Geldis

 Continue this cycle each month until the debt is paid off and then move on to the next highest rate/balance account.
 This may seem like an odd process, but it is the fastest way to reduce your debts and limit the amount of interest you’ll owe.
 During this time, you should not add any new charges to your credit cards.
 Also, try to increase the amount you pay toward the most expensive debt each month.
 Track your progress with a chart like this:

 |Month 1||Month 2||Month 3||Month 4||Month 5||Month 6|

 Step 4: Start Negotiations

 Do your best to meet your repayment goals each month.
-It’s okay if the amount you put toward your most expensive debt each month varies.
+It’s OK if the amount you put toward your most expensive debt each month varies.
 Just try to consistently put as much as possible toward your debts.
 Signing up for an automated payment system and keeping a chart of your progress on the refrigerator can help you stay on track.
-When you reach major milestones, be sure to celebrate your success.
-Before you know it, you’ll be debt free!
+When you reach major milestones, be sure to celebrate your successes.
+Before you know it, you’ll be debt-free!